Rachel Burns, LCMHC

 • Therapists and caregivers navigating burnout or identity shifts

-If you are longing for a therapeutic relationship that honors your full humanity — body, emotions, history, and intuition — you are welcome here.
+If you are looking for a therapeutic relationship that honors your full humanity: body, emotions, history, and intuition.
+We can begin with a consultation to see if this is a good fit.

 Connect with me: